rohitshandilya01/Netflix-Clone/README.md

 # Netflix-Clone
 A Netflix clone built with HTML and CSS, featuring a responsive design, interactive navigation, and dynamic content display.

+* Need Help to make it fully responsive *